Kindues/Capstone/Capstone/README.md

 # Chompers

-Chompers is my capstone website for web 2 at A-B Tech.
-Some files are loosely based on the php and MySQL tutorials by Kevin Skoglund on lynda.com
+Chompers is a capstone project for web 289 at A-B Tech.
+The concept for the website is based off a band located in Denver, Co.

-Chompers is also used to practice version control.

-Michael Craven